ccarabine/payrollapp/README.md

 # People Payroll application

-People Payroll is a command line terminal based application providing a solution to common pain points experienced by many small business owners.
+People Payroll is a command-line terminal-based application providing a solution to common pain points experienced by many small business owners.
 The application enables employers to process employee hours, and simultaneously calculate their pay/liabilities efficiently, eliminating the risk of manual calculation errors, and resulting in increased productivity.

 <details>
     <summary>Click here to view the login screen</summary>